 Corporate advisory board membership offers exclusive opportunities to interact with current MIS and MS-MIS students.
 The program operates under a 3- tiered membership model; Exabyte, Petabyte, and Terabyte.
 Each level comes with its own unique combination of benefits.
 This model allows members to contribute to the program at a level that bests suits their interests.

 Membership benefits include direct influence of educational programming and research endeavors, networking opportunities, priority access to student competitions, and more.

 The CMIS Advisory Board networks with students and faculty during the annual programs offered year-round.

 If you are interested in speaking to an MIS student class, please contact us at firstname.lastname@example.org.

 CMIS provides a number of engagement opportunities such as competitions and retreats for students to connect with corporate members.

 Mays Business School

-For more information on Management Information Systems (MIS) and Supply Chain Management (SCM) academic programs, please email the Student Services office at INFOStudentservices@mays.tamu.edu or visit Wehner 330.
+For academic or admissions information on Management Information Systems (MIS) and Supply Chain Management (SCM) programs, please email the Student Services office at INFOStudentservices@mays.tamu.edu or visit Wehner 330.